frostie/frostie-portfolio/README.md

 # frostie-portfolio
 A portfolio website template

-## In Progress
+## Next Actions
-- Create html template of portfolio page
+- Add personal projects to the site